Separate Baptists: History

+Distinction between Regular and Separate Baptists

+For a time, Separate Baptists distinguished themselves from Regular Baptists.
+Although, historians and scholars have noted that their differences are minor.
+According to Edwards, "These are called Separates, not because they withdrew from the Regular Baptists but because they have hitherto declined any union with them.
+The faith and order of both are the same, except some trivial matters not sufficient to support a distinction, but less a disunion; for both avow the Century-Confession and the annexed discipline."
+As Edward wrote, Separate Baptists were mostly in agreement with the Regulars and held similar beliefs.
+The main points of distinction between the two were their origin and style.
+Regular Baptist churches started from English immigrants and were primarily centered in Philadelphia, while Separate Baptists were a group of dissenters who left the established church in the South (Church of England) to start their own services.
+This dissent was invigorated after people were compelled by passionate, revivalist preachers such as George Whitefield, though not all Separate Baptist churches were the result of revivals.
+The Separate Baptists were more focused on a personal relationship with God and spiritual experiences, and their churches went through a phase of rapid growth in the South and specifically Virginia.

-One distinction was in the number of ordinances or rites observed by the Separates.
-The nine rites were baptism, the Lord's supper, love feasts, laying on of hands, washing feet, anointing the sick, the right hand of fellowship, kiss of charity, and devoting children.
-Not all the churches practiced all nine of these, but most churches practiced more than the two ordinances generally held by the Regular Baptists — baptism and the Lord's supper.
+Another distinction made between the Separate Baptists and Regular Baptists was the number of ordinances or rites observed by the churches.
+The Separate Baptists had nine rites which were: baptism, the Lord's supper, love feasts, laying on of hands, washing feet, anointing the sick, the right hand of fellowship, kiss of charity, and devoting children.
+Not every church practiced all nine of these, but most churches practiced more than the two ordinances generally held by the Regular Baptists — baptism and the Lord's supper.

 With the exception of the Separate Baptists in Christ, the denominational name Separate Baptist disappeared in many areas of the country with the formal and informal agreements of union between the Regular Baptists and Separate Baptists, beginning in Virginia in 1787, in the Carolinas in 1789, and in Kentucky in 1797 & 1801.
 As recorded by Benedict, the conclusion of the terms of union in Virginia stated, "...we are united, and desire hereafter, that the names Regular and Separate be buried in oblivion; and that from henceforth, we shall be known by the name of the United Baptist Churches, in Virginia."

 Descendants of the Separate Baptists include the Separate Baptists in Christ, Landmark Missionary Baptists, Primitive Baptists, Southern Baptists, United Baptists, and The General Association of Baptists.

 Separate Baptists are particularly visible in Kentucky, where a member of the denomination, Vernie McGaha of Russell Springs, served in the state senate.